Jocelyn-McKnight/Jocelyn-McKnight.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am an undergraduate student currently pursuing a BA, majoring in English Language Arts, with a double minor in French and linguistics at the University of Lethbridge.
-I am involved in the Visionary Cross Project, works as an undergraduate TA in the Linguistics and Modern Language Department, and serves as an instructional designer for online secondary schooling in Alberta.
-My academic interests revolve around Old English philology, phonetics and phonology related to endangered Languages, and Digital Humanities.
+I am involved in the Visionary Cross Project, work as an undergraduate TA in the Linguistics and Modern Language Department, and serve as an instructional designer for online secondary schooling in Alberta.
+My academic interests revolve around Old English philology, phonetics and phonology related to endangered languages, and Digital Humanities.

-This is how to link stuff [right?](https://www.humanitiesinnovationlab.ca/about-us)